WELCOME TO UNIK SKILLS BJJ!!!

-Pat Major is a Brown Belt under Renzo Gracie Black Belt Pat Cooligan.
-He started training with Team Renzo Gracie Ottawa in 2004.
-As a professional soldier, Pat travelled throughout the world and maintained a strong relationship with Renzo Gracie Jiu-jitsu.
+Pat Major started training with Team Renzo Gracie in 2004.
+As a professional soldier, he travelled throughout the world and maintained a strong relationship with Renzo Gracie Jiu-jitsu.
 He started competing within a few months of training, frequently traveling to the United States to test his abilities.

-On 3 March 2013, Pat was promoted to the rank of Purple Belt from Pat Cooligan.
-Five months later, he decided to challenge himself and compete at the IBJJF Master & Senior Championships in Rio De Janeiro, Brazil where he won a Bronze Medal in the Super Heavy Weight Purple Belt Division and a Silver Medal in the Absolute division.
+In 2013 Pat competed at the IBJJF Master & Senior Championships in Rio De Janeiro, Brazil where he won a Bronze Medal in the Super Heavy Weight Purple Belt Division and a Silver Medal in the Absolute division.
 While in Brazil he trained at a few top academies and learned new techniques that have helped him develop the BJJ program at Momentum Martial Arts in Saskatoon.